-1. If your dog is in any way a potential danger or nuisance to other people or pets, do NOT take them to a hotel, bed and breakfast or inn.
+- If your dog is in any way a potential danger or nuisance to other people or pets, do NOT take them to a hotel, bed and breakfast or inn.
 If you are planning on a holiday with them, consider self catering away from others instead.
-This section on Pet Friendly Holiday Cottages might help.

-2. Never leave your dog unaccompanied in a room.
+- Never leave your dog unaccompanied in a room unless the hotel or inn explicitly state that they are happy for you to do so.
 Much as we all know that most dogs are utterly charming and trustworthy, being left alone in a strange place can cause problems.
 And if your pet damages a room, you will be charged for it.

-5. Find out which open spaces a hotel or inn might have are available for “toilet trips”.
-And clean up afterwards.
+- Find out which open spaces a hotel or inn might have that are available for “toilet trips”.
+And always clean up afterwards.

-7. If you’ve been out, make sure your dog is as clean and dry as possible before going back inside
+- If you’ve been out, make sure your dog is as clean and dry as possible before going back inside.

-Badly behaved dogs with feckless owners means that the hotel or inn may revise its policy on accepting pets to the detriment of everyone else.
+Badly behaved dogs with feckless owners – the usual type who think that common courtesy doesn’t apply to them – means that the hotel or inn may revise its policy on accepting pets to the detriment of everyone else.

-Don’t bite, chew, scratch, ruin, hump, barf onto, poop on or wee up anything indoors (and make sure it’s poop on-able and pee up-able if it’s outside, too).
+Don’t bite, chew, scratch, hump, barf over, poop on or wee up anything indoors (and make sure it’s poop on-able and pee up-able if it’s outside, too).

-Remember, some people (especially little kiddies) can be terrified of dogs.
-While all decent canines know this is bonkers and that we’re nicer than most people, it’s something to be aware of and accept.
-When you’re staying in a hotel you’re an ambassador for the four legged community, so don’t muck it up for the rest of us by acting like a twonk.
-I mean, the way its going we won’t be allowed anywhere sooner or later, and it’s bad enough as it is.
+Remember, some people (especially little children) can be terrified of dogs.
+While all decent canines know that this is bonkers and that we’re actually far nicer than most people, it’s something to be aware of and accept.
+When you’re staying in a hotel you’re an ambassador for the four legged community, so don’t muck it up for the rest of us by acting like a wazzock.